-Quick Bites What’s happening in Ottawa’s culinary scene?
+Quick bites What’s happening in Ottawa’s culinary scene?

-- Savoy: A French brasserie style restaurant called Savoy—run by the same folks who operate the popular Métropolitain Brasserie on Rideau Street—will replace the famous Moe’s Newport restaurant in the Westboro neighbourhood in spring 2013.
+- Savoy: A French brasserie style restaurant called Savoy—run by the same folks who operate the popular Métropolitain Brasserie on Rideau Street—will replace the famous Moe’s Newport restaurant in the Westboro neighbourhood in May 2013.
 Moe’s—home of the Elvis Sighting Society and great pizzas—has moved down the street to a smaller location.

 - Real Sports: With 99 TVs, including one that is almost two storeys high, you’ll never miss a play at Real Sports.
 Each booth has a controllable TV, some have draft beer dispensers and the venue offers 195 cocktails.